 Dr. Pipkins

-Psychologist.
+Licensed Psychologist.
 Consultant.

-This free 15-minute phone call is a gentle way to explore fit — no commitment, just space to ask questions and see what support feels right.
+This free 15-minute call is a gentle way to explore fit — no commitment, just space to ask questions and see what support feels right.

-What Your First Session Will
+What Your First Session Will Feel Like

 Your first session is unhurried and grounding.
 We’ll start by slowing the pace, checking in with your breath, and getting a sense of what your body has been carrying.
 There’s no pressure to tell your whole story at once — just space to arrive, settle in, and begin exploring what support would feel like for you.
 My role is to listen, attune, and help you feel a little more centered by the time you leave.